UnionOfRAD/manual/en/models/data-mutation.md

 The `update()` method allows you to update multiple records or documents with the given data, restricted by the given set of criteria (optional).

 The `$data` parameter is typically an array of key/value pairs that specify the new data with which the records will be updated.
 For SQL databases, this can optionally be an SQL fragment representing the `SET` clause of an `UPDATE` query.
 The `$conditions` parameter is an array of key/value pairs representing the scope of the records to be updated.
-The `$options` parameter specifies ny database-specific options to use when performing the operation.
+The `$options` parameter specifies any database-specific options to use when performing the operation.
 The options parameter varies amongst the various types of data sources.
 More detail is available in the source code documentation for the `update()` methods of each data source type (Example: `\lithium\data\source\Database.php`).

 ```
 // Change the author for all documents.